 What to Expect on Your Next Cruise Post COVID-19

-As the cruise lines prepare to return to sailing, there will be many changes to pre-boarding rituals as well as on the ship.
+As the cruise lines prepare to return to sailing, there will be many changes you can expect for pre-boarding as well as on the ship.
 Cruise lines have instituted Cruise with Confidence policies that allow cancellation up to 48 hours prior to boarding, should you change your mind about being ready to get back on the sea.
-Currently, Norwegian Cruise Line has announced its health protocols and procedures.
-Each cruise line will have its own policies, but there will be some general changes you can expect no matter what cruise line you are sailing.
+Each cruise line will have its own health and safety protocol, but there will be some general changes you can expect no matter what cruise line you are sailing.

 Prior to Boarding:

 1. Extra Precautions